WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Introduction

 Open star clusters provide crucial insights into the evolution of stellar populations over time, forming natural laboratories given their coeval formation.
 Interactions between stars and their companions in these clusters can significantly impact their evolution, leading to the formation of stars that are not explained by single-star stellar evolution models, such as blue straggler stars (BSSs) and blue lurkers (BLs).

 NGC 188 is a well-studied, rich, and old open cluster that has been a focus of extensive research since the 1960s.
 Located at $(l,b)=(122.8,+22.4^\circ)$, this cluster lies above the Galactic disk at a distance of 1852 $\pm$ 76 pc \citep{deniz_sed_2024} with a metallicity of [Fe/H] = $-$0.03 $\pm$ 0.015 dex \citep{casamiquela_abundanceage_2021} and an estimated age ranging between 5.78 Gyr and 7.65 Gyr \citep{hills_bayesian_2015, childs_goodbye_2024,meibom_age_2009,yakut_novel_2025, friel_abundances_2010,deniz_sed_2024}.
-Given our long temporal coverage of the cluster and its old age, NGC 188 stands out as an attractive open cluster for studying binary evolution and assessing alignments between theory and observation.
+Furthermore, the well-defined morphological structure of the NGC 188 main-sequence population allows for the relatively clear identification of BSSs, enabling detailed spectroscopic binary studies that reveal a high BSS binary fraction \citep{mathieu_binary_2009} and strong evidence for mass transfer origins \citep{gosnell_implications_2015,gosnell_constraining_2019,subramaniam_hot_2016,rain_binary_2024}.
+Given our long temporal coverage of the cluster, its extensively characterized binary population, and its old age, NGC 188 stands out as an attractive open cluster for studying binary evolution and assessing alignments between theory and observation.

 Over the decades, numerous observational campaigns have been conducted to determine the cluster membership and properties.
 One of the recent comprehensive studies has been that of the WIYN Open Cluster Survey \citep[WOCS;][]{mathieu_wiyn_2000}, which has provided an extensive dataset of ground-based proper motions \citep{platais_wocs_2003}, abundances \citep{milliman_phd_2016, sun_wiyn_2022}, optical and time-series photometric data \citep{frinchaboy_wiyn_2008}, and RVs (\citealt{gellerWIYNOpenCluster2008, geller_wiyn_2009,geller_wiyn_2012}, hereafter \citetalias{gellerWIYNOpenCluster2008}, \citetalias{geller_wiyn_2009}, and \citetalias{geller_wiyn_2012}) for NGC 188.
 This work is the fourth paper in the series of WOCS RV studies of the NGC 188 field.